 Laser autofocus and image-based (or software-based) autofocus are two methods of autofocus widely used in microscopy.
-BioTek’s patent pending laser autofocus method for Lionheart FX Automated Live Cell Imager and Cytation Cell Imaging Readers offers all the key advantages of laser autofocus:
+BioTek’s patented laser autofocus method for Lionheart FX Automated Microscope and Cytation Cell Imaging Readers offers all the key advantages of laser autofocus:

 - Speed: The laser is flashed once per well, faster than the multiple images taken during image-based autofocus.
 Laser autofocus works well with dim fluorophores and transmitted light imaging.